jonotassia/playlist-randomizer/README.md

 ## Getting Started

-If you'd like to use this program as well, you can find a copy of it in the `dist` subfolder of this repository.
+If you'd like to use this program, you can find a copy of it in the `dist` subfolder of this repository.
 Additionally, if you'd like to make changes, you can clone/fork this repository and use pyinstaller to generate your own executable.

 1. `git clone https://github.com/jonotassia/playlist-randomizer.git`
 2. `pip install -r requirements.txt`